 Traditionally, banks would require you to visit one of their branches, wait in line, fill out some paperwork, print out copies of your identity and address proofs, and then finally, you would be able to sign up for a bank account.
-Digital banking has simplified this process.
+New-age banking has simplified this process.
 Now, signing up can just take a couple of minutes and can be done from any location.
-All you have to do is enter your details, upload scanned copies of ID and address proof, and verify your account.
+All you have to do is enter your details, upload scanned copies of your ID and address proof, and verify your account.
 Signing up for a bank account has never been this easy.
 Here's a step-by-step guide on how you can make an online bank account.

-Since a lot of processes are automated with the help of digital banking, a lot of these services can result in reducing certain banking fees like transaction fees and maintenance fees.
+Since a lot of processes are automated with the help of virtual banking, a lot of these services can result in reducing certain banking fees like transaction fees and maintenance fees.
 This can result in customers getting higher interest rates for their accounts.
-However, not all digital banks offer higher interest rates and slashed fees.
+However, not all online banking services offer higher interest rates and slashed fees.
 Fi offers zero balance savings account with an interest rate of 2.65%